pnyarko/static/README.md

    3. Default umask in /etc/profile could be more strict like 027.
    4. Default umask in /etc/login.defs could be more strict like 027.
    5. Default umask in /etc/init.d/rc could be more strict like 027.
-   6. To decrease the impact of a full /home file system, place /home on a separated partition
+   6. To decrease the impact of a full /home file system, place /home on a separated partition.
-   7. To decrease the impact of a full /tmp file system, place /tmp on a separated partition
+   7. To decrease the impact of a full /tmp file system, place /tmp on a separated partition .
-   8. Disable drivers like USB storage when not used, to prevent unauthorized storage or data theft
+   8. Disable drivers like USB storage when not used, to prevent unauthorized storage or data theft.
-   9. Disable drivers like firewire storage when not used, to prevent unauthorized storage or data theft
+   9. Disable drivers like firewire storage when not used, to prevent unauthorized storage or data theft.
-   10. Install package apt-show-versions for patch management purposes
+   10. Install package apt-show-versions for patch management purposes.
-   11. Check your resolv.conf file and fill in a backup nameserver if possible
+   11. Check your resolv.conf file and fill in a backup nameserver if possible.
-   12. Configure a firewall/packet filter to filter incoming and outgoing traffic
-   13. Add legal banner to /etc/issue, to warn unauthorized users.
+   12. Add legal banner to /etc/issue, to warn unauthorized users.
-   14. Add legal banner to /etc/issue.net, to warn unauthorized users.
+   13. Add legal banner to /etc/issue.net, to warn unauthorized users.
-   15. Enable auditd to collect audit information.
+   14. Enable auditd to collect audit information.
-   16. Renew SSL expired certificates.
+   15. Renew SSL expired certificates.
    17. Harden the system by removing unneeded compilers.
 This can decrease the chance of customized trojans, backdoors and rootkits to be compiled and installed.
    18. Harden the system by installing one or malware scanners to perform periodic file system scans.
 ## Conclusion
-The current solution presented solves an intermediate issue and allows the application to conform to basic application and security standards however overall the system requires hardening urgently as it risks becoming a backdoor for potential maliciously intended users.
+The current solution presented solves an intermediate issue and allows the application to conform to basic application and security standards however overall the system requires additional hardening urgently as it risks becoming a backdoor for malicious activities..